pachyderm/kfdata/README.md

 # User stories

-1. User attaches dataset as reader to a pipeline spec, gets dataset env vars auto-populated
+1. User attaches dataset as reader to a pipeline spec, gets dataset env vars auto-populated (can use built-in Minio for this without Pachyderm)
 2. Pachyderm triggers an incremental (per-datum) pipeline run in KFData, gets env vars with capability-like access to subset of data to be processed